 And in New York, Gov. Andrew Cuomo has tried to cut budgets by raising the retirement age for most government workers to 65 from 62, and lower the amount of money given to workers after retirement to 50 percent of their salary, from 60 percent.
 The left-leaning minds on the New York Times editorial board wrote that "those changes make sense."

-Christina Tobin, the former vice president of Taxpayers United of America, a group that pushes for pension reform across the country, said she has seen support for pension reform from a range of voters that includes members of the Tea Party and factions of the Occupy Wall Street movement.
+Christina Tobin, the vice president of Taxpayers United of America, a group that pushes for pension reform across the country, said she has seen support for pension reform from a range of voters that includes members of the Tea Party and factions of the Occupy Wall Street movement.